fdf6e3/interactivity-with-js/README.md

 Users are able to

-- see the photos and message by putting their mouse over a preview image 🖱
+- see the photos and messages by putting their mouse over a preview image 🖱

 ## 🔹 Week 4